janosgyerik/homepage/_posts/2013-07-31-released-programming-quiz-on-android.markdown

 Project homepage: <a href="https://www.google.com/url?q=https://github.com/janosgyerik/manyquiz&amp;sa=D&amp;usg=AFQjCNEsN-rEfldY57RjZehXWEjqpYxvwg" target="_blank">https://github.com/janosgyerik/manyquiz</a>

 This is the LITE version: it is FREE with NO ADS.
-There will be a <a href="https://play.google.com/store/apps/details?id=com.manyquiz.programming.full">paid version</a> soon, which will be identical to this one, but it will have a price of 1 euro just to give you a way to say "thank you" and support my efforts if you want.
+There will be a [paid version](https://play.google.com/store/apps/details?id=com.manyquiz.programming.full) soon, which will be identical to this one, but it will have a price of 1 euro just to give you a way to say "thank you" and support my efforts if you want.
 If you like the app, please remember to rate it, +1 it, tweet it, review it, and spread the word.
 Thank you!